perrochon/gb/ROADMAP.md

 # Roadmap

 # Short Term
-* (*) button goes to wrong star in planet detail window
 * Spinner react on select.
-Update Destination for the ship, get rid of FlyTo button
+Update Destination for the ship, get rid of FlyTo button.
+WHY DOES THIS WORK, WHERE DO LIB CLASSES GET UPDATED?
+* GBClasses in GBController instead of UIDs
 * Better looking spinner
 * Review Locking
 * Population growth on planets